 This is what true luxury looks like: glossy interiors, a Knightsbridge location and a ridiculously high price tag to show for it.
 The service is really the true selling point of the Bulgari; staff are polite, professional and more than happy to tend to your every need.
 The wellness centre is worth a visit, although you may struggle to choose from its epic list of treatments.

-location makes this handy for those wanting to do the tourist trail; the West End is especially accessible.
+The Covent Garden location makes this handy for those wanting to do the tourist trail; the West End is especially accessible.
 However, it’s the hotel’s little touches that make this a really special place to stay – think Hypnos mattresses, Nespresso machines, floral displays and a show-stopping afternoon tea.

 Often touted as the best hotel in London, the Mandarin Oriental is as stunning inside as it is at first glance.
 Located a stone’s throw away from London shopping institution Harrods, it’s the home of Heston Blumenthal’s two Michelin-starred restaurant Dinner, and the place where the Queen herself learned to dance in the 1930s.
 The hotel is currently closed after a fire which followed a recent multi-million pound refurbishment, but the Mandarin will undoubtedly recover and bounce back better than ever.